Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Day Trip to Sauternes and Loupiac

-If you’re after excellent sweet wine, then these are the two regions you can check out in the area.
+If you’re after excellent sweet wine, these are the two regions you can check out in the area.

 Here, local winemakers also produce some excellent dry whites worth a trip.